 Long-term services and supports (LTSS): Long-term services and supports help improve a long-term medical condition.
 Most of these services help you stay in your home so you don't have to go to a nursing facility or hospital.
-LTSS covered by our plan include Community-Based Services, Nursing Facilities (NF), and Community Supports.
+LTSS covered by our plan include Community-Based Adult Services (CBAS), also known as adult day health care, Nursing Facilities (NF), and Community Supports.
 IHSS and 1915(c) waiver programs are Medi-Cal LTSS provided outside our plan.